At Podia, your monthly or annual email plan is calculated based on the number of active subscribers you have.

 How does Podia count subscribers?

-Your email billing is determined by the count of subscribers in your account (not contacts, and not a monthly email send count).
+Your email billing is based on the number of active subscribers in your account — not the total number of contacts and not how many emails you send each month.

-People marked with "Not subscribed" or "Unconfirmed" won't be counted towards your limit.
+Contacts marked as “Not subscribed” or “Unconfirmed” are not counted toward your subscriber limit.

 What happens if I hit my sending limit?